elastic/logstash-docker/README.md

 ## Description

-This is the official Logstash image created by Elastic Inc.
+This repository contains the current work in progress towards an official Logstash image from by Elastic Inc.

+Experimentation and feedback are warmly encouraged, but please don't use this image in a production context.
+It's still under heavy development, and could change significantly before official release.

 ## Image tags and hosting

-The image is hosted in Elastic's own docker registry: `docker.elastic.co/elasticsearch`
+The image is hosted in Elastic's own docker registry: `docker.elastic.co/logstash`

 Available tags: